-BETHESDA, Md.—The 25 summits held by the Coordinated Alarm Reduction Effort (CARE) in 1999 received very high praise from attendees.
-The summits bring together law enforcement and alarm industry professionals to review what works in false alarm reduction.
+BETHESDA, Md. – The 25 summits held by the Coordinated Alarm Reduction Effort (CARE) in 1999 have received very high praise from attendees.
+The summits bring together law en-forcement and alarm industry profes-sionals to review what works in false alarm reduction.
 CARE, which is the follow-up project to the Model States Program, has concentrated on areas where there is demand for a summit and areas where false alarm rates are high.

 The 25 summits averaged 30 people each with about two-thirds of attendees from law enforcement and the rest from the alarm business.
-At press time, one summit had already been held in Houston on Jan.
-18, and another is set for March 22 in Oklahoma City.
+Two summits are already scheduled for next year: Jan.
+18 in Houston and March 22 in Oklahoma City.
 In addition, 14 other cities have been targeted for summits in 2000, including Orlando, Fla., Manchester, N.H., Pittsburgh and Los Angeles.

 A new coordinator for the summits has been hired.
-Adrienne Auzenne is based at the National Burglar and Fire Alarm Association’s (NBFAA) headquarters in Bethesda, Md.
-For more information, contact her at (301) 585-1855, x126 or by E-mail at [email protected] or www.airef.org.
+Adrienne Auzenne is based at the National Burglar and Fire Alarm Association’s headquarters in Bethesda, Md.
+For more information, contact her at (301) 585-1855 or by E-mail at email@example.com or www.airef.org.

 Security Is Our Business, Too